The Nest

 Citywide, air rights currently cost $225 per square foot.
 However, the price in your area can be exceptionally pricey or cheap, dependingair rights in new york on the local land costs.

-This can be as pricey as $400 and up on the Upper East Side or at little as $100 per square foot.
+On the Upper East Side, this can be as pricey as $400 and up or as little as $100 per square foot.

 It’s worth noting that most parts of the city will have more expensive airspace than the actual floor space.
 This is because the potential for development often comes at g a premium price.